Lawns to Habitat & Ashes to Habitat Grants – 2025

 - Must sign the CVAS liability waiver.

-- Must be ready to plant ithis coming September through February.
+- Must be ready to plant this coming September through February.

-- Should commit to using low-water methods or systems to maintain native plants.
-Examples include adapting current irrigation system to drip or micro-spray, rain barrels, hand watering, gray water irrigation, etc.
+- Should commit to using low-water methods to care for native plants.
+This can include converting existing irrigation to drip or micro-spray, using rain barrels, hand watering, or reusing gray water.

 Additional Considerations for Ashes to Habitat :